Returns the names of the predictor variables for the

 and component

-, the returned list has following elements:
+, the returned list can have following elements:

 conditional